-Nurses, doctors and other medical professionals have a duty to provide patients with competent care.
-If a medical worker causes an injury to a patient or causes an existing condition to worsen due to substandard or negligent care, then the victim will have grounds for a medical malpractice claim.
+Nurses, doctors, and other medical professionals have a duty to provide patients with competent care.
+If a medical worker causes an injury to a patient or causes an existing condition to worsen due to substandard or negligent care, the victim will have grounds for a medical malpractice claim.

 For a free legal consultation, call 800-537-8185

 Filing a Wrongful Death Claim Based on Medical Negligence